 The capability can be useful instances where it might be necessary to distinguish between human-generated values and machine-generated values.
 Insight tracks the sources of information applied to assets and content and can identify those that are machine generated.
 If at some point bias is detected or data corruption is found in a machine-learning model, rolling back to a validated version can eliminate the problem.
 Results and outcomes can be viewed in a visual dashboard that simplifies discovery of degradation or corruption issues and streamlines the process of returning to a trusted version.

 Anticipating Future Audit Requirements

-The design of Nuxeo Insight was also crafted in anticipation of a future requirement by government regulators or standards bodies to trace and track whatever particular value might have been generated by a bot.
+The design of Nuxeo Insight, our AI in Content Management] service, was also crafted in anticipation of a future requirement by government regulators or standards bodies to trace and track whatever particular value might have been generated by a bot.
 This concern arose during past cases where artificial intelligence was being used for processes, such as granted loan approvals and biases in the AI model were discovered, causing the AI tools to be discontinued.

 Insight makes it possible to determine directly—if requested by an auditor or regulator—which values were created by a machine-learning model or by artificial intelligence.
 Insight also can determine how the model trained and then recreate the circumstances through which the model was created and trained.
 Answers to questions that may have greater future significance are built into the current version of Insight.
 What information was used to train the model?
 How was the model defined?
 What happens when a model becomes corrupted?
 How do we administer these operations on a day-to-day basis?
 By addressing these kinds of questions up front, Insight is well equipped to contend with any kind of regulatory review, with all the corresponding information used to define and train the model readily available.

-Visit our webiste, if you’re ready to venture into the world of AI for enriching data and adding intelligence and automation to a Content Services Platform.
+Download this report to venture into the world of AI for enriching dataand adding intelligence and automation to a Content Services Platform.